jlam01/jlam01-machine-learning/july15.md

 ![image](https://user-images.githubusercontent.com/67992204/87864569-d1e43680-c937-11ea-9a30-9a8ca99ca479.png)

-This plot is used to investigate the co-relationship amongst the 4 variables
+This plot is used to investigate the co-relationship amongst the variables, in this case the 4 variables: MSG, Cylinders, Displacement, and Weights.
+Using the plots, u can visualize the trends between each variable.
+For example, as the displacement of the car increases, number of weights also increase.
+Kernel density is used to determine the univariable plots at the diagonals.

 ### **2.After running model.fit() on the auto-mpg.data data object, you returned the hist.tail() from the dataset where the training loss, MAE & MSE were recorded as well as those same variables for the validating dataset.
 What interpretation can you offer when considering these last 5 observations from the model output?
 Does the model continue to improve even during each of these last 5 steps?
 Can you include a plot to illustrate your answer?
 Stretch goal: include and describe the final plot that illustrates the trend of true values to predicted values as overlayed upon the histogram of prediction error.**